Installation

 - 64-bit Linux operating system

-- C and Fortran compilers with OpenMP support
+- C compiler with OpenMP support

 - MPI library (optional, retrieval only)